 Notes: Estimates are obtained with OLS, with standard errors clustered at the country level. p<0.10, p<0.05, p<0.01.
-Time- and country-fixed effects are included in all specifications (although the estimates are not reported), N. of countries = number of countries.
+Year- and country-fixed effects are included in all specifications (although the estimates are not reported), N. of countries = number of countries.

-5. Decomposing first-release budget balance errors
+5. Decomposing the budget balance forecast errors

-In this section we try to dig deeper into the driving factors behind the components of the first-release budget balance errors.
+In this section we explore further the driving factors behind the components of the budget balance forecast errors.
 We do this in two steps.
-First, we start by splitting the first-release budget balance errors into first-release revenues and spending errors.
-Then, we turn to more closely investigating the components of these errors.
+First, we split the budget balance forecast errors into revenues and spending errors.
+Next, we investigate the components of these errors.